 When the Health Centre is closed healthcare is provided by the individual Boarding Houses who can seek support from NHS out of hours' services (please refer to Appendix 2).
+Housemaster/mistress' will contact parents and guardians if a student becomes unwell overnight or at weekends and needs to rest and recuperate away from school as per the above guidance.

-Routine dental and optical care and ongoing orthodontic treatment is the responsibility of parents/guardians, and should be dealt with during school holidays.
+Routine dental and optical care and ongoing orthodontic treatment is the responsibility of parents/guardians and should be dealt with during school holidays.
 In an emergency, arrangements will be made for students to be seen by a dentist or optician with parental consent.
 A cost may be incurred.
 If emergency orthodontic treatment is needed whilst at school, such as for a broken brace, Weston Orthodontic Centre will carry out repairs by private arrangement.